Aileen Wuornos: A Life Without Love

 Lisa Kester and Daphne Gottlieb edited and published a collection of letters written by Wuornos over the span of a decade to a childhood friend, Dawn Botkins.
 The book is titled: Dear Dawn: Aileen Wuornos in Her Own Words.

-The Hollywood movie, "Monster," starring Charlize Theron as Aileen, is a superbly realistic portrayal of the events in Aileen's life from childhood to her conviction.
+The Hollywood movie, "Monster," starring Charlize Theron as Aileen, is a superbly realistic portrayal of the events in Aileen's life from her wild life as a young prostitute to her crimes & ultimate conviction.
 Theron received a well-earned Academy Award for Best Actress for her outstanding performance in 2003.

 In 1992, a TV movie was aired starring Jean Smart as Aileen: Overkill: The Aileen Wuornos Story.

 All of this attention and focus on one woman..
-So much written about her.
-Songs and poems have been written in memory of Aileen or to feature her life and/or crimes.
+So much has been written about her.
+Songs and poems have been written in memory of Aileen, in an effort to feature her life and/or crimes.

 During her lifetime, no one ever sang her a song, no one ever wrote her a poem.
 No one protected her, taught her, guided her through the trials of growing up, no one hugged her and told her she was beautiful.....I wonder....what would Aileen think of all this frenzy over her?
 Could she ever imagine that one of the world's most beautiful women portrayed her in a Hollywood movie?
 Not a chance.
-She would never believe this.
-She simply couldn't.
+She could never have believed this.
+Sadly, Aileen was never given the opportunity nor any reason to believe she was worthy of anything good at all.